 Wildcat Art is a non-profit program that serves the Tucson community while providing hands-on teaching experience for advanced undergraduate and graduate art education students.

 Classes run every Saturday from 9:30am – 12:00 noon and are held in the School of Art Building on the University of Arizona campus.
-Our 2014 schedule is as follows: Classes will meet each Saturday, from March 8th through May 3rd, with the exception of March 22nd (our Spring Break).
-Our exhibition will open on May 10th, from 11:00 – 1:00.
+Our 2015 schedule is as follows: Classes will meet each Saturday, from February 28th through April 25th, with the exception of March 21th (our Spring Break).
+Our exhibition will open on May 3rd.